-Using the adopted LOS standards as adopted in the 2030 Comprehensive Plan and the persons per house hold multiplier defined in the GAI Recreation Impact Fee Study dated January 18, 2019 and located in Appendix F, Nassau County PEO staff calculated the cumulative recreation land and facility demand for the WBD at 80% build-out.
-The related charts are provided below.
+Using the adopted LOS standards as adopted in the 2030 Comprehensive Plan and the persons per house hold multiplier defined in Appendix F, Nassau County PEO staff calculated the cumulative recreation land and facility demand for the WBD at 50% build-out.
+The related charts are provided below/beside.